Owner's equity: formula, examples and how to grow it

 Key takeaways

-- Use owner's equity as a starting point for business valuation and funding conversations, as lenders and investors review this figure to assess risk before offering loans or investment, but recognise that it does not determine your final sale price.
+- Use owner's equity as a starting point for business valuation and funding conversations.
+Lenders and investors review this figure to assess risk, but it doesn't determine your final sale price.

 - Track changes in your equity over time using the statement of changes in equity, which shows how profits, capital contributions, withdrawals, and dividends affect your overall financial position across a given period.